Xanax Addiction: Is Xanax abused?

 Part of the Complete Guide to Understanding Addiction

-Xanax addiction doesn’t discriminate.
+Alprazolam addiction doesn’t discriminate.
 It affects anyone from their teenage years well into their fifties and sixties.
-The drug often produces a feeling of drowsiness, ‘out of it,’ and can cause blackouts when abused.
-When used properly, Xanax effectively manages anxiety symptoms, making the person feel calmer and relaxed.
+The drug often produces a feeling of drowsiness, and feeling ‘out of it,’ and can cause blackouts when abused.
+When used properly, Xanax effectively manages anxiety symptoms, making the user feel calmer and relaxed.

 Overuse of Xanax can lead to serious adverse effects that people need to be aware of.
-Below is a guide to Xanax, along with statistics that are important to know for anyone considering using Xanax recreationally.
+Below, Avenues Recovery, leaders in addiction rehabilitation, bring you a guide to Xanax, along with statistics that are important to know for anyone considering using Xanax recreationally.

-It acts on the brain and central nervous system to bring about a calming effect felt through the entire body.
+Xanax acts on the brain and central nervous system to bring about a calming effect felt throughout the entire body.

-It should only be used as directed by a physician, and all patients are highly encouraged to read the Medication Guide given by the pharmacist before they begin taking Xanax.
+Xanax should only be used as directed by a physician, and all patients are highly encouraged to read the Medication Guide given by the pharmacist before they begin taking it.
 How honest you are with your doctor determines how the drug affects your symptoms shortly after beginning treatment.

 The doctor is likely to increase the dosage slowly until you reach a dose that effectively treats your anxiety or panic disorder.

-Xanax has many different looks, but they are all in pill form.
-Typically, you will see these different variations:
+While Xanax often takes on different looks, it is always found in pill form.
+Typically, you will see these variations:

 • White oval with “Xanax” stamp